tswow/tswow-wiki-0.13/Introduction/5_CustomSpells.md

 ### Applying a DoT effect

 Now we want to apply a DoT effect on Death Bolt.
-Doing this manually seem scary, so we might want to try copying it from another spell just like we copied the visual data from death coil.
+Doing this manually seems scary, so we might want to try copying it from another spell just like we copied the visual data from death coil.
 Since we already deal with warlock spells, we could try to steal the effect from **Corruption**.

 This spell is not instantly available when we create a warlock character, so to easily get access to it we can level up our character to 5 and learn all trainer spells with the commands `.levelup 5` and `.learn my trainer`.
 We learn that the spell ID of corruption is 172.